LELEC210X/LELEC210X/contrib/UART_READER.md

 </p>

 > [!WARNING]
 > By default, while using the uart-reader, a [uart_logs.log](./src/contrib/uart_reader/uart_logs.log) file will be created, and will grow as you get packets.
 This file is local, but has no limit in size !
 So don't forget to clear it out sometimes, before it reaches problematic sizes.
+This file is in `<root>/contrib/src/contrib/uart_reader/uart_logs.log`.

 ### Section 1.2 - Launching the old utility